• Skip to primary navigation

 • Place peppers on a baking sheet lined with parchment paper and pop in the oven.
 Bake for 15-20 minutes.

-• Turn peppers to the other side and bake for another 15-20 minutes.
-(Note1)
+• Turn peppers to the other side and bake for another 15-20 minutes or until done.

-• In the food processor, blend together walnut and pepper until smooth.
+• In the food processor, blend together walnuts and pepper until smooth.

 • Add bread crumbs and all the ingredients except for the olive oil.
 Mix everything well.